GLOBAL MARKETS-Global stock markets gain on China trade data; sterling up

 NEW YORK, Feb 12 World stock markets edged up for a sixth straight session on Wednesday after upbeat trade data from China soothed worries about slower global growth, while the British pound rose to a two-week high against the dollar.

-The Dow and S&P 500 closed down slightly, however, snapping four days of gains after Procter & Gamble, the world's largest maker of consumer products, cut its outlook for profit and sales growth.
+U.S. stocks dipped, however, pressured by a decline in Procter & Gamble after the company, the world's consumer products maker, cut its outlook for profit and sales growth.

 The Chinese trade data showed solid demand, with exports rising in January, easing fears that the world's second-largest economy is mired in a worsening slowdown and reviving investors' appetite for emerging market assets that had been battered in recent weeks.

-The broad MSCI All-Country World Index was up 0.3 percent on the day, while the FTSEurofirst 300 index ended up 0.7 percent.
+The broad MSCI All-Country World Index was up 0.2 percent and was on track to post its longest winning run in five months, while the FTSEurofirst 300 index ended up 0.7 percent.
 Europe is one of China's largest trading partners.

-MSCI's index of emerging market stocks added 0.9 percent , extending a bounce from five-month lows hit earlier this month.
+MSCI's index of emerging market stocks added 0.8 percent , extending a bounce from five-month lows hit earlier this month.
+The Australian dollar also rose on the prospect of stronger demand from China, Australia's largest export market.

 "Emerging markets look like they're beginning to find their footing.
 I believe we're back to viewing the global economy being in a glass-half-full expansion," said Eric Teal, chief investment officer at First Citizens Bancshares Inc. in Raleigh, North Carolina, which manages $3.5 billion.

-Procter & Gamble shares lost 1.7 percent to $77.49 and weighed on both the Dow and S&P 500 after the company cut its sales and earnings growth outlooks for the year to reflect unfavorable foreign exchange rates in Venezuela and the devaluation of currencies in various developing markets.
+Procter & Gamble lost 1.7 percent to $77.47 and weighed on both the Dow and S&P 500 after the company cut its sales and earnings outlook for the year to reflect unfavorable foreign exchange rates in Venezuela and the devaluation of currencies in various developing markets.

 The lackluster move in U.S. stocks followed a rally on Tuesday after the U.S. House of Representatives voted to suspend the debt limit until March 2015 and the Federal Reserve's new chief, Janet Yellen, held off from making any changes to the central bank's schedule for trimming stimulus.

-The debt ceiling deal pressured U.S. bond prices for a second day, though.
-Benchmark 10-year Treasuries were down 13/32 in price to yield 2.76 percent.
-Ten-year yields earlier hit 2.77 percent, their highest level since Jan.
+The debt ceiling deal pressured U.S. bond prices on Wednesday, though.
+The benchmark 10-year U.S. Treasury note fell 14/32 in price to yield 2.7663 percent, the highest level since Jan.
 29.

 BANK OF ENGLAND BOOSTS GROWTH FORECAST